 - LHA\SWITCH: Switch on or off output of LHA event files.
 Default is set to false.
 Note that LHA event file output is not yet available for diboson plus jet or triboson plus jet processes. - LHA\FILE: Name of output LHA event file.
 Default is "event.lhe". - HEPMC\SWITCH: Switch on or off output of HEPMC event files.
 Default is set to false.
 Note that HEPMC event file output is not yet available for diboson plus jet or triboson plus jet processes. - HEPMC\FILE: Name of output HEPMC event file.
 Default is "event.hepmc". - UNWEIGHTING\SWITCH: Option for event weights.
 If set to true, events are unweighted (event weight = +1).
 If set to false, events are weighted.
-Default is set to false. - PRENEVUNW: The number of events used in the last iteration in order to calculate/estimate the premaximal weight that is needed in the first step of the unweighting procedure.
-Default is 1000.
-After all events are unweighted, the maximal weight is again calculated and a reweighting procedure is applied. - TAUMASS: Option to include the mass of $\tau$ leptons in the event files.
+Default is set to false. - PREMAXW\FRAC: The fraction of phase space points used in the last iteration in order to calculate/estimate the premaximal weight that is needed in the first step of the unweighting procedure.
+Those phase space points are not used to actually generate unweighted events.
+Default is 0.005.
+After all events are unweighted, the maximal weight is again calculated and a reweighting procedure is applied.
+The premaximal weight helps to reduce unneccessary I/O. - TAUMASS: Option to include the mass of $\tau$ leptons in the event files.
 This option is only available for the vbf processes.
 Default is set to false.